Public image of Narendra Modi: International opinion

 In May 2023, during the Modi's visit to Australia, Australian Prime Minister Anthony Albanese called, "PM Modi is the boss" in Sydney on the stage of Qudos Bank Arena.
 He also added, "The last time I saw someone on the stage here was Bruce Springsteen, and he didn’t get the welcome that Prime Minister Modi has got".
 In November 2024, Guyana President Mohammed Irfaan Ali called, "Modi is a champion among the global leaders".

 In September 2023, Modi was criticised over human rights after the US president Joe Biden said in Vietnam that he raised the issues over human rights and free press in India during his meeting with Modi.
 Earlier in June 2023, former US president Barack Obama said he on Modi that "if you don’t protect the rights of ethnic minorities in India, there is a strong possibility that India would at some point start pulling apart".

 Electoral popularity

-Modi has represented Varanasi in the Loksabha since 2014.
+Modi has represented Varanasi in the Lok Sabha since 2014.
 He won the seat by huge margins in 2014 and 2019, however in 2024 the margin was much smaller than these two previous elections.
-Although building of the Ayodhya temple is considered an important accomplishment for Modi, the BJP lost the Faizabad constituency in the Loksabha 2024 election.
+Although building of the Ayodhya temple is considered an important accomplishment for Modi, the BJP lost the Faizabad constituency in the 2024 Lok Sabha election.
 The constituency includes five Vidhan sabha seats with four of them in Ayodhya district.